 - An offering to the recipient.

 We in the Gaulish Community do not DEAL with any forms of hate.
-We stand with and for the helpless the sick and the weak.
+We stand with and for the helpless, the sick, and the weak.
 We are the voice for the ones with none.
-We value all the colors of the rainbow that includes the colors of all spiritualities and religions, races and sexuality’s.
+We value all the colors of the rainbow that includes the colors of all spiritualities and religions, races, and sexualities.

 The Dêuoi (The Gods) call to all.